-Vitamin E protects the face from photoaging.
-Seeds and nuts are the best dietary sources of vitamin E. Eat 1-2 handfuls of mixed seeds and nuts a day for an elastic and shiny face!
+Vitamin E protects the skin from photoaging.
+Seeds and nuts are the best dietary sources of vitamin E. Eat 1–2 handfuls of mixed seeds and nuts a day for an elastic and shiny face!

 The skin and the face, in particular, are exposed to environmental pollution and the dangerous sun radiation.
 These factors cause oxidative stress, inflammation and eventually skin aging!